GioF71/mpd-alsa-docker/README.md

 Source: [GitHub](https://github.com/giof71/mpd-alsa-docker)
 Images: [DockerHub](https://hub.docker.com/r/giof71/mpd-alsa)

+## MPD Source code

+The source code is in this GitHub [repo](https://github.com/GioF71/MPD).
+The `v0.23.x` branch is kept in-line with the GitHub [upstream repo](https://github.com/MusicPlayerDaemon/MPD).
+The `v0.23.x-ups` branch contains a patch which is used when `INTEGER_UPSAMPLING` is set to `yes`.
+Use at your own risk.
+Two binaries are available in the container image:

+- /app/bin/compiled/mpd (stable version)
+- /app/bin/compiled/mpd-ups (patched version)

 ## Why

 I prepared this Dockerfile because I wanted to be able to install mpd easily on any machine (provided the architecture is amd64 or arm).
 Also I wanted to be able to configure and govern the parameters easily, with particular and exclusive reference to the configuration of a single ALSA output.
 Configuring the container is easy through a webapp like Portainer.